 One thing that makes Shakespeare’s works seem so relevant today is that the stories he told were about universal struggles.
-His poetry and plays and even many William Shakespeare quotes depict tales of love, loss, hardship, misunderstandings and justice.
+William Shakespeare’s poetry and plays and even many quotes depict tales of love, loss, hardship, misunderstandings and justice.
 When you watch a Shakespeare play, you can still relate to his work because these are still universal themes of human life.

 Shakespeares’ plays also work because they play on deep-seated human emotions.
 For example, he talks about eternal love in Sonnet 116, ‘Love is not love/Which alters when it alteration finds.’
 He also talks about grief and injustice in many of his plays.
 But perhaps, as much as anything, it is his sense of humor that keeps us coming back to his work.

 In fact, most of us owe more of a debt to Shakespeare than we realise.
 More than three thousands words in the English language were coined by him.
 We could not be bedazzled without Shakespeare, nor act in cold blood, be fashionable or swagger.